Indicio-tech/acapy-plugin-pickup/README.md

 ```

 `recipient_key` is optional.
 When specified, only the status related to that
-recipient key is returned.
+`recipient_key` is returned.
 When omitted, the status for all messages queued for
-the recipient is returned.
+the _Recipient_ is returned.

 ### Status